obestel/THESIS/README.md

 # THESIS
-View PDF file to see the final submission
-Repo that contains code used throughout COMP90055 Research
+View file that starts with obestel to see the final submission Repo that contains code used throughout COMP90055 Research

 Note that the code displayed throughout this notebook is a bit messy.
 It is has not been uploaded for the viewer to rerun the code, but rather to show what work was done.
 All notebooks excluding the data1 and data2 notebooks were hosted on Google Colab and made use of their GPUs.